JamesClonk/backman/docs/configuration.md

 Values configured in `$BACKMAN_CONFIG` take precedence over `config.json`.
 By default backman will assume useful values for all services/backups unless configured otherwise.

-> **Note**: Configuration through `config.json` only makes sense when building your own docker image, otherwise you cannot modify the file.
+> **Note**: Configuration through `config.json` only makes sense when building your own docker image or deploying on Kubernetes, otherwise you cannot modify the file.
 For Cloud Foundry you will therefore most likely configure `$BACKMAN_CONFIG` in your `manifest.yml` or via `cf set-env`.
-If you are using the provided docker image `jamesclonk/backman` (as is default in the manifest) then there will be no configuration file and all configuration options must to be set via environment variables.
+If you are using the provided docker image `jamesclonk/backman` (as is default in the manifest) then there will be no configuration file present inside the image and all configuration options must to be set via environment variables.
-For Kubernetes on the other hand it is very convenient to mount a `config.json` file from a Secret into the container.
+For Kubernetes on the other hand it is very convenient to mount a `config.json` file from a **Secret** into the container.

 On Cloud Foundry it is generally recommended to use the `$BACKMAN_CONFIG` environment variable for all your configuration needs.
 See [Cloud Foundry configuration](/docs/cloudfoundry/configuration.md) for further details.

-On Kubernetes you should use a Secret containing the full `config.json` and then mount it as a volume into the container.
+On Kubernetes you should use a **Secret** containing the full `config.json` and then mount it as a volume into the container.
 See [Kubernetes configuration](/docs/kubernetes/configuration.md) for further details.

 ### Examples